Arranging/Composition, Classical Specialisation

-The Bachelor's programme in Arrangement/Composition, classical specialisation, is aimed at you who want to become a classical arranger but with practical skills in classical composition as well.
-The goal is for you to find your own personal expression in your arrangements and compositions.
+The Bachelor's programme in Music, Arranging/Composition, Classical Specialisation, is aimed at you who want to become a classical arranger but with practical skills in classical composition as well.
+The goal is to find your personal expression in your arrangements and compositions.

-The programme will give you a solid craft foundation in arranging as well as in traditional music theory in subject areas such as harmonisation, four-part movement, form theory, analysis, notation and music theory.
-In addition, you will get the skills required to study the Master's programme, where you will find a high degree of independence.
+The programme will give you a solid craft foundation in arranging as well as in traditional music theory in subject areas such as harmony, four-part writing, form, analysis, notation and other perspectives on music theory.
+In addition, you will get the skills required to study the Master's programme on a high degree of independence.

-Teaching is given in composition, electroacoustic music, instrumentation, hearing/analysis, counterpoint, piano/playing by ear, music and society, ensemble management with conducting and music as a profession in the form of individual lessons, group lessons and seminars.
-Projects and degree projects are included.
+Teaching is given in in arranging/composition, electro-acoustic music, instrumentation, ear training/analysis, counterpoint, piano, history of music, ensemble with conducting and music profession in the form of individual lessons, group lessons and seminars.
+Projects and degree project are included.

 Rolf Martinsson, professor of Music Theory with Arrangement and Composition